 Email Nathaniel at: firstname.lastname@example.org

-Andrew Byrum is a Research Assistant in the Office of Research, Evaluation, and Program Support (REPS).
+Andrew Byrum is a Research Analyst I in the Office of Research, Evaluation, and Program Support (REPS).
 Andrew works with the Early College Initiative (ECI), helping to evaluate both enrollment and outcome data, at the high school and postsecondary level.

 Email Andrew at: email@example.com